fnproject/fn/test/fn-api-tests/README.md

 ======================================

-These are tests that can either run locally (e.g. in an IDE) using the local codebase to instantiate a server or remotely
+These are tests that can either run locally against the current codebase (e.g. in an IDE)  or remotely against a  running Fn instance.

 Test dependencies